IIIF/api/source/auth/2.0/index.md

 ### 1.2.
 Authentication for Content Resources
 {: #authentication-for-content-resources}

-Content Resources, such as images, are generally secondary resources embedded in a web page or application.
-In the case of web pages, images might be included via the HTML `img` tag, and retrieved via additional HTTP requests by the browser.
+Content Resources, such as images or video, are generally secondary resources embedded in a web page or application.
+Content Resources may also be linked to and requested directly, such as a link to a PDF.
+In the case of web pages, images might be included via the HTML `img` tag, and loaded via additional HTTP requests made by the browser.
 When a user is not authorized to load a web page, the server can redirect the user to another page and offer the opportunity to authenticate.
 This redirection is not possible for embedded Content Resources, and the user is simply presented with a broken image icon.
-If the image is access controlled, the browser must avoid broken images by sending a cookie that the server can accept as a credential that grants access to the image.
-This specification describes the process by which the user acquires this __access cookie__.
+If the image is access controlled, the browser must avoid broken images by sending whatever credential the server is expecting that grants access to the image.
+In the most common case the credential is an __access cookie__, and this specification describes the process by which the user acquires this __access cookie__.
+The credential may be some other aspect of the request (such as IP address), and this specification describes the process by which the client application learns that the user has this valid aspect.
+In either case, the client is never aware of what that aspect is, the flow is the same.

 ### 1.3.
 Authentication for Description Resources
 {: #authentication-for-description-resources}

-Description Resources, such as a Presentation API manifest or an Image API information document (info.json), give the client application the information it needs to have the browser request the Content Resources.
-A Description Resource must be on the same domain as the Content Resource it describes, but there is no requirement that the executing client code is also hosted on this domain.
+Description Resources, such as a Presentation API manifest or an Image API information document (info.json), give the client application the information it needs to have the browser request the Content Resources. <!-- not true for manifest referencing content: -->A Description Resource must be on the same domain as the Content Resource it describes, but there is no requirement that the executing client code is also hosted on this domain.

-A browser running JavaScript retrieved from one domain cannot use `XMLHttpRequest` to load a Description Resource from another domain and include that domain's cookies in the request, without violating the requirement introduced above that the client must work when _untrusted_.
-Instead, the client sends an __access token__, technically a type of [bearer token][org-rfc-6570-1-2], as a proxy for the access cookie.
-This specification describes how, once the browser has acquired the access cookie for the Content Resources, the client acquires the access token to use when making direct requests for Description Resources.
+For some types of authorisation, such as IP address range, the information required for the server to authorise the request is present in the requests the browser makes indirectly for Content Resources and in the requests the client code makes directly for Description Resources using `XMLHttpRequest` or `fetch`.
+This is not true for cross-domain requests that include credentials.
+A browser running JavaScript retrieved from one domain cannot load a Description Resource from another domain and include that domain's cookies in the request, without violating the requirement introduced above that the client must work when _untrusted_.
+In both cases, the client sends an __access token__, technically a type of [bearer token][org-rfc-6570-1-2].
+This acts as a proxy for the access cookie. <!-- and other forms of credential later --> The client does not know what the server is using to authorise the request, so always sends this token it has obtained from the token service, even when for some types of authorisation it is not technically required.

+This specification describes how, once the browser has been given the chance to acquire any required credentials such as an access cookie, the client then acquires the access token to use when making direct requests for Description Resources.

-The server on the Resource Domain treats the access token as a representation of, or proxy for, the cookie that gains access to the Content Resources.
-When the client makes requests for the Description Resources and presents the access token, the responses tell the client what will happen when the browser requests the corresponding content resources with the access cookie the access token represents.
+The server on the Resource Domain treats the access token as a representation of, or proxy for, any credential that gains access to the Content Resources.
+When the client makes requests for the Description Resources and presents the access token, the responses tell the client what will happen when the browser requests the corresponding content resources with the credential the access token represents.
 These responses let the client decide what user interface and/or Content Resources to show to the user.

+Thus the access token usually represents an access cookie, but may represent other forms of credential or aspects of the request.
+The client does not know what the token represents.

 ### 1.4.
 Security
 {: #security}

 The purpose of this specification to support access-control for IIIF resources and hence security is a core concern.
 To prevent misuse, cookies and bearer tokens described in this specification need to be protected from disclosure in storage and in transport.
 Implementations _SHOULD_ use [HTTP over TLS][org-rfc-2818], commonly known as HTTPS, for all communication.
 Furthermore, all IIIF clients that interact with access-controlled resources _SHOULD_ also be run from pages served via HTTPS.
 All references to HTTP in this specification should be read assuming the use of HTTPS.

 This specification protects Content Resources such as images by making the access token value available to the script of the client application, for use in requesting Description Resources.
-Knowledge of the access token is of no value to a malicious client, because the access _cookie_ (which the client cannot see) is the only credential accepted for Content Resources, and a Description Resource is of no value on its own.
-However, the interaction patterns introduced in this specification will in future versions be extended to write operations on IIIF resources, for example creating annotations in an annotation server, or modifying the `structures` element in a manifest.
+Knowledge of the access token is of no value to a malicious client, because the access _cookie_ (which the client cannot see) is the credential accepted for Content Resources, and a Description Resource is of no value on its own.
+However, the interaction patterns introduced in this specification will in future versions be extended to support write operations on IIIF resources, for example creating annotations in an annotation server, or modifying the `structures` element in a manifest.
 For these kinds of operations, the access token _is_ the credential, and the flow introduced below may require one or more additional steps to establish trust between client and server.
 However, it is anticipated that these changes will be backwards compatible with version {{ page.major }}.{{ page.minor }}.

 Further discussion of security considerations can be found in the [Implementation Notes][auth2-implementation-notes].